423rd Air Base Group

-The 423rd Air Base Group (423 ABG) is a United States Air Force unit located at RAF Alconbury near the town of Huntingdon in the United Kingdom.
+The 423rd Air Base Group is a United States Air Force unit located at RAF Alconbury near the town of Huntingdon in the United Kingdom.
 Its mission is to support operations at RAF Alconbury and the nearby base of RAF Molesworth.
 Its primary customer is the Joint Analysis Center located at RAF Molesworth.

 Units

 As of July 2022 the 423rd Air Base Group is made up of the following units: